- Fair Oaks, CA 95628

 - Or email!

 This weekend / summer program combines both foundation courses and teacher education coursework and is ideal for those living in the greater San Francisco Bay Area.
 Students may choose a focus of early childhood, elementary (grades 1-8), or high school education through this program.
-Seven days of classroom observation are included in the first year of studies.
-Then three weeks of practice teaching in Year Two, followed by four weeks of practice teaching in Year Three.
+This three-year program begins in the Fall, meets Friday evenings and Saturday mornings in San Francisco during the Fall and Spring semesters, and three weeks each summer on the main campus in Fair Oaks, CA. There will be some Monday through Friday requirements in the Fall and Spring semesters: Year One - seven days of classroom observation; Year Two - three weeks of practice teaching; Year Three - four weeks of practice teaching.
 This program emphasizes the awakening of the faculties of the teacher and the progressive development of his/her creativity in preparation for becoming a Waldorf teacher.
 Qualified graduates have the opportunity to apply to Waldorf schools worldwide.

 By becoming a Waldorf Teacher you will bring deeper meaning and perspective to your life...